The 21 Day Anti-Inflammatory Diet: Conquer Inflammation And Ignite Your Health

 Portion control: Be mindful of portion sizes to avoid overeating, even with healthy foods.

 Dietary modifications: If you have specific dietary restrictions (vegetarian, gluten-free), you can still adapt this plan to fit your needs.
-There are plenty of delicious and anti-inflammatory options available!
+There are plenty of delicious and anti-inflammatory nutrition plans available!

 Conclusion